adi518/vue-stepper/src/md/Options.md

   },

   /**
-   * Sets up the Wizard in debug mode, which reveals the actual
+   * Sets up the Stepper in debug mode, which reveals the actual
    * Radio-button behind each step.
    * @type {Boolean}
    */